Nvidia unveils GeForce RTX 3050 and RTX 3050 Ti GPUs — What you need to know

 With the new GPU, Nvidia states it now has more than 140 RTX laptops on the market, with the Lenovo IdeaPad 5i Pro being one of the first to boast the RTX 3050 GPU and the Dell XPS 15 bringing an RTX 3050 Ti.

-Other laptops now with RTX GPUs include the newly refreshed batch from different brands, including the Razer Blade 15 Alienware M15 R5, MSI GS76, Asus Zephyrus M16, Dell XPS 17, and more.
+Other laptops now with RTX GPUs include the newly refreshed batch from different brands, including the Razer Blade 15, Alienware M15 R5, MSI GS76 Stealth, Asus Zephyrus M16, Dell XPS 17, and more.

 That's not all, as the tech company also announced Nvidia Reflex, delivering high fps rates with low latency to major esports titles.
 The new mode allows even the RTX 3050 Ti to deliver high fps rates in games such as Overwatch, Valorant and Rainbow Six Siege.